Last Updated: 8/9/2020

 Note that this differs from how the SBA will have you calculate employee headcount for PPP loan forgiveness.
 There, you’ll need to determine the number of full-time equivalent (FTE) employees you have, so part-time workers may be counted differently.
 We’ve laid out all the details in this article for calculating your headcount as well as complying with and documenting the details needed for your PPP loan forgiveness application.

-Once you’ve figured out your average monthly payroll costs, you’ll need to complete the Paycheck Protection Program loan application and submit the application with the required documentation to an approved lender that is available to process your application by August 8, 2020.
+Applications for PPP loans closed on August 8, 2020.
 Click here for the application form or contact an SBA-approved lender for more information.
 Remember that providing an accurate calculation of payroll costs is the responsibility of the borrower, so by completing the form, you are attesting to the accuracy of your calculations.

 If you have questions about how the CARES Act or FFCRA impacts your business, please consult your legal advisor or tax professional, or review detailed guidance about PPP payroll cost reports from the Treasury Department and from the SBA.